-Offerors must review form Appendix B, attached, for details on required coverage.
+Offerors must review form APPENDIX B2, attached, for details on required coverage.
 No alteration of these requirements will be permitted without prior written approval from the Department of Administration, Division of Risk Management.
-Objections to any of the requirements in Appx B must be set out in the offeror's proposal.
+Objections to any of the requirements in APPENDIX B2 must be set out in the offeror's proposal.

 SEC.
-3.16 TERMINATION FOR DEFAULT
+3.17 TERMINATION FOR DEFAULT

-If the project director determines that the contractor has refused to perform the work or has failed to perform the work with such diligence as to ensure its timely and accurate completion, the state may, by providing written notice, terminate the contractor's right to proceed with part or all of the remaining work.
+If the project director determines that the contractor has refused to perform the work or has failed to perform the work with such diligence as to ensure its timely and accurate completion, the state may, by providing written notice to the contractor, terminate the contractor's right to proceed with part or all of the remaining work.

-This clause does not restrict the state's termination rights under the contract provisions of Appendix A of the Standard Agreement Form, attached in Section 8.
-Attachments.
+This clause does not restrict the state's termination rights under the contract provisions of Appendix A, attached in SECTION 8.
+EXHIBITS.